CaylinCat/cse15l-lab-reports/lab-report-3-week-6.md

 # Copy whole directories with scp -r
-During Week 5, my group explored copying and running Markdown Parse files and commands in the cse 15L remote server.
+During Week 5, my group explored many options ranging from github access to ssh configuration.
+Here, I will show you option 3, how I was copying and running Markdown Parse files and commands in the cse 15L remote server.
 This included seperately copying the markdown parse directory and then running the commands on the remote computer, and also doing it together.

 ---
 ## Copying Markdown Parse Directory